mohammedDehairy/MDePubReader/README.md

 Installation

--drag the MDePubReaderViewController folder to your Project
+- drag the MDePubReaderViewController folder to your Project

 - add QuartzCore.framework and libz.1.2.5.dylib to your project